Cais/bns-site-data/readme.txt

 == Frequently Asked Questions ==

 = Can I use this in more than one widget area? =
-A: Yes, this plugin has been made for multi-widget compatibility.
+Yes, this plugin has been made for multi-widget compatibility.
 Each instance of the widget will display, if wanted, differently than every other instance of the widget.

 = Where can I get help with this plugin? =
 Please note, support may be available on the WordPress Support forums; but, it may be faster to visit one of the following sites: